AI SEO Tools: What Works and What's Just Hype

 Technical SEO

-- Screaming Frog's AI integrations for automating repetitive tasks
+- Screaming Frog's AI integrations for repetitive tasks

 - AI-powered semantic similarity detection

-- Using AI to summarize content anomalies during site audits
+- Using AI to summarize content anomalies during audits

-- Trusting AI to diagnose complex technical issues without human verification
+- Trusting AI to diagnose complex technical issues without verification

 - Using AI to automatically "fix" SEO issues without understanding what's broken

-- Relying on AI for strategic technical decisions (site architecture, canonicalization, etc.)
+- Relying on AI for strategic decisions (site architecture, canonicalization)

-They take the OpenAI API or Google's Gemini API, add a simple interface, and charge you $99/month.
+They take the OpenAI API or Gemini API, add a simple interface, charge $99/month.

-You could build the same thing yourself with $20 of API credits.
+You could build the same thing with $20 of API credits.

-- Check if they mention which AI model they use.
-If they're cagey about it, they're probably just using ChatGPT.
+- Check which model they use.
+If they're cagey about it, probably just ChatGPT.

-- Look at the pricing.
-If it's subscription-based with no usage limits, they're marking up API costs.
+- Look at pricing.
+Subscription-based with no usage limits means they're marking up API costs.

 - Test the output.
-If it sounds exactly like ChatGPT, it probably is.
+Sounds exactly like ChatGPT?
+Probably is.

 - Check their changelog.
 Wrappers rarely innovate.
 They just update when OpenAI updates.

-The good tools build proprietary systems.
-Surfer SEO's content analyzer isn't just ChatGPT.
-Ahrefs' AI Content Helper is integrated with their massive SERP database.
+Good tools build proprietary systems.
+Surfer's content analyzer isn't just ChatGPT.
+Ahrefs' AI Content Helper integrates with their massive SERP database.

 That's the difference between a tool and a wrapper.

-Let's talk about backlinks specifically because this is where the most bullshit lives.
+Let me talk specifically about backlinks because this is where the most bullshit lives.

 - Generate generic pitches with ChatGPT